ferrocene/criticalup/README.md

 >
 > For normal usage and binary installation, please consult the [CriticalUp Documentation][criticalup-docs].

-# Installing
+## Installing

 Installation instructions for CriticalUp are included in [each release](https://github.com/ferrocene/criticalup/releases) as well as the [documentation][criticalup-docs].

-# Development
+## Development

 CriticalUp only requires a working Rust and C toolchain to build.
-[Installation instructions][rust-install] for Rust typically include installing a C toolchain as well.
+[Installation instructions for Rust][rust-install] typically include installing a C toolchain as well.

+## Build

-To build a debug version of the development-targeting CriticalUp:
+Debug version of the development-targeting CriticalUp:

 ```bash
 cargo build -p criticalup-dev
 ```

-To build a debug version of the production-targeting CriticalUp:
+Debug version of the production-targeting CriticalUp:

 ```bash
 cargo build -p criticalup
 ```

-To build a release version:
+Release version:

 ```bash
 cargo build -p criticalup --release
 ```

+## Test

 To test CriticalUp: